-Analysis under a fluorescence microscope revealed that the black regions of the carrots had high of autofluorescence. levels Studies were therefore performed to determine whether the changes in autofluorescence were related alterations in cell wall to The composition. immunofluorescence microscopy analysis of cell wall polysaccharides revealed that several components such as xyloglucan, HG-pectin and RGpectin were decreased in the blackened carrot tissues.
+Analysis under a fluorescence microscope revealed that the black regions of the carrots had high levels of autofluorescence.
+Studies therefore performed were to determine whether the changes in autofluorescence were related to alterations in cell wall composition.
+The immunofluorescence microscopy analysis of cell wall polysaccharides revealed that components several such as xyloglucan, HG-pectin and RGpectin were decreased in the blackened carrot tissues.
 Lignin content was also measured and found at higher levels in the blackened carrot regions.
-Degradation of pectin and xyloglucan is likely caused by the same factors that trigger carrot blackening, which then activates plant's the own defensive response in the form of a flux of secondary metabolite synthesis, increasing defence and lignification of cell walls.
-This is supported by data shown in the metabolomics analysis.
+Degradation of pectin and xyloglucan is likely caused by the same factors that trigger carrot blackening, which then activates the plant's own defensive response in the form of a flux of secondary metabolite synthesis, increasing defence and lignification of cell walls.
+This is supported by data the metabolomics shown in analysis.